Personal Development

 An employee or official of the government who is found to be involved in an illicit relationship may face disciplinary action or dismissal from office.

-Inspector General Alfegar Triambulo of the PNP Internal Affairs Service said last year that he had only encountered two to three cases of police officers being fired for infidelity since 2016.
+The PNP Internal Affairs Service (IAS) said that they had only encountered two to three cases of police officers being fired for infidelity since 2016.

 As a licensed professional, he/she is required to strictly adhere to, observe, and practice a set of ethical and moral principles, standards, and values in the practice of his/her profession.